truenas/documentation/content/TrueCommand/Administration/Admin/SAML/ConfigIDPSAMLSSO.md

 TrueCommand allows identity provider (IDP) SAML SSO configuration as of release 2.3.3.
 With IDP-SAML SSO you can configure a provider such as Okta, AuthO, OneLogin, Google, and others to provide TrueCommand single sign-on (SSO) through the IDP SAML service dashboard instead of using the TrueCommand SAML sign-in option.

-Security Assertion Markup Language (SAML) is a single sign-on (SSO) standard for logging users into applications that require authentication credentials (like GitHub, G-Mail, etc.).
+Security Assertion Markup Language (SAML) is an SSO standard for logging users into applications that require authentication credentials (like GitHub, G-Mail, etc.).
 SSO works by transferring a known identity for a user to another location that provides services to the user.
 SAML accomplishes the transfer by exchanging digitally-signed XML documents.